Awesomeplayer165/ACSL-AGRAM-with-Swift/README.md

 # ACSL-AGRAM

-ACSL Agram is a card game for 2 players, using the cards from a 36-card pack.
+[ACSL-AGRAM](https://github.com/Awesomeplayer165/ACSL-AGRAM/blob/2cae2e2ee6b37d5227dcd8bcfef664ca5a2f7989/AGRAM_1_jr.pdf) is a card game for 2 players, using the cards from a 36-card pack.
 The cards are numbered from 1 to 9 and are in the suits Clubs, Diamonds, Hearts and Spades.

 > Written in `Swift` as practice for the ACSL competition.
 In the future, programs will be written in `Python` and `Swift`